YX-S-Z/WGAN_Intro/index.md

 - __Unstable gradient on $$C_2$$__

 However, $$C_2(G)$$ accounts for the instability in training.
-The proof of its instability is introduced in this theorem, as before, I will briefly go through this theorem and make it more understandable:
+The proof of its instability is introduced in this theorem from [the paper](https://arxiv.org/pdf/1701.04862.pdf), as before, I will briefly go through this theorem and make it more understandable:

 <p align="center">
 <img src="https://github.com/simonzhai/WGAN_Intro/blob/master/images/Theorem2.6.png?raw=true" width="600">
 </p>